 But this payroll talent shortage is no secret, and you’ll be up against a number of candidates with these skills.
 Fortunately, you can get ahead by upskilling.
 Here are the top skills payroll professionals should develop to get ahead:

 Though there are new softwares that payroll candidates will need to understand, Excel is still a big part of any payroll job.
-Fortunately, there are some payroll courses, like this one from ExcelWithBusiness.com, centred around mastering Excel from an accounting support perspective.
+Fortunately, there are some payroll courses, like one from ExcelWithBusiness.com, centred around mastering Excel from an accounting support perspective.

 Understanding of payroll legislation